SAP-samples/cloud-espm-cloud-native/README.md

 For Cloud:

-* SAP Business Technology Platform account with [Enterprise Messaging](https://help.sap.com/viewer/product/SAP_ENTERPRISE_MESSAGING/Cloud/en-US) service.
-The 'default' plan for Enterprise Messaging service is required.
+* SAP Business Technology Platform account with [SAP Event Mesh](https://help.sap.com/viewer/product/SAP_ENTERPRISE_MESSAGING/Cloud/en-US) service.
+The 'default' plan for SAP Event Mesh service is required.
 * To deploy the MTAR we need the MTA CF CLI plugin, download the MTA CF CLI Plugin from [here](https://tools.hana.ondemand.com/#cloud)
 * The MultiApps CF CLI Plugin is now also available on the CF Community Repository.
 To install the latest available version of the MultiApps CLI Plugin execute the following: